Close Menu

 What is the warmest month in Nova Scotia?

 July is typically the warmest month in Nova Scotia, with average temperatures around 22°C (72°F).
-(See Also: Cheapest Time To Visit Walt Disney World?)
+(See Also: Is February a Good Time to Visit Seoul – A Winter Wonderland Experience)

 When is the best time to see whales in Nova Scotia?